Data modeling is the process of organizing and mapping data using simplified diagrams, symbols, and text to represent data associations and flow.

 Snowflake Data Cloud and Data Modeling

-Snowflake’s platform is ANSI SQL-compliant, allowing customers to leverage a wide selection of SQL modeling tools.
+The Snowflake’s platform is ANSI SQL-compliant, allowing customers to leverage a wide selection of data modeling tools tailored to specific needs and purposes.
 Snowflake also has introduced a VARIANT data type for semi-structured data storage (AVRO, JSON, XML, Parquet, and others).
 Also, with the Oracle SQL Developer Modeler (SDDM), developers can now more easily re-engineer or reconstruct Snowflake databases.